Treechcer/FORGE/readme.md

 g++ cppFiles/*.cpp -o forge.exe
 ```

-Then you have to edit your environmental variables and add to PATH folder where the
+After you download the `.exe` you have to open `edit environmental variables`, you'll open
-`.exe` is, the PATH should be just to the folder not to specific file.
-After this
+it by just typing it into your search bar, then you have to click on `environmental variables`,
-forge should be accessible by calling forge (it's called by it's name, so if you
+click on `PATH` then `edit`, in the new window you have to click on `new` and then
-changed the name from `forge.exe` to something else, you will have to call it
+you have to add the path to your **folder** with the `forge.exe` file.
+After all this
-by the name you named it.
+you can go into your CMD/PWSH and type `forge` and it should do something.

 `Linux`: